SeanXC/e-commerce-platform/README.md

 - Microservices Architecture with Spring Boot and RESTful APIs
 - Modern Frontend Development with React Hooks, Context API, and Material-UI
-- Database Integration with MySQL transactional processing and MongoDB document storage
+- Database Integration with PostgreSQL transactional processing and MongoDB document storage
 - Test-Driven Development using JUnit, Mockito, Jest, and React Testing Library
 - Containerization & Deployment with Docker, automated deployment to Vercel (frontend), Render (backend), and Railway (database)

+---

+## Status Update

+**Database Migration Completed:** Migrated from MySQL to PostgreSQL.

+**Production Launch:** This e-commerce platform is currently in final testing phase and will be going live soon.
+Stay tuned for the official launch with full production deployment and enhanced features.

 ---